Report on Government Services 2018

 - meet patients’ needs through delivery of appropriate health care

 - high quality — safe, co-ordinated and responsive health care

 Governments aim for ambulance services to meet these objectives in an equitable and efficient manner.

 The performance indicator framework provides information on equity, efficiency and effectiveness, and distinguishes the outputs and outcomes of ambulance services.
 The performance indicator framework shows which data are complete and comparable in the 2018 Report.

 An overview of the Ambulance services performance indicator results are presented.
 Information to assist the interpretation of these data can be found in the indicator interpretation boxes in the Ambulance services chapter and attachment tables.

-Proportion of patients who report a clinically meaningful pain reduction, 2015-16
+Proportion of patients who reported a clinically meaningful pain reduction, 2016-17